M E H R E E N A H M E D

 Although they colluded with Ashik, against Mrs. Chowdhury’s will.
 But this pleased Lutfun, as much as it pleased Ashik and his new wife.
 Ashik agreed to spend his wedding night with his wedded wife in his own house, but like a thief-in-a-hideout.
 The wake of a fresh rain triggered a keening of a muggy night’s wind.
 Mila’s apprehensions got the better of her.

 At midnight, the window pane mirrored a candle flame.
 Inside the bedroom of the roof, there were four adults and a child sitting on a double mattress bed.
-Their great shadows reflected on the wall, showed their huddled heads.
+Their great shadows reflected on the wall, showing their huddled heads.
 That was just a fraction of the reality.
 Anyone looking at this image would think these were heads of hunter gatherers overseeing a kill.
 The sound of the rain drowned their talks, falling heavily on the corrugated red roof.
 The colour of the roof faded into white in certain places.
 It lacked the lustre of a newly painted roof.

 Those who sat on the bed were Ashik, Prema, Lutfun, Sheri and little Mila.
 They had not slept all night.
 After Mr and Mrs Chowdhury retired to bed, the siblings came together like water bubbles on a scalding pan drawn together in the middle.
 They heard Mrs. Chowdhury’s disciplinary orders, but chose to break them.
 Chaos loomed ahead but they couldn’t care less.
-Well, rules were meant to broken, the much cliched thought prevailed in minds of the young rebels.
+Well, rules were meant to be broken, the much cliched thought prevailed in the minds of the young rebels.

 “Tell us what happened?” asked Lutfun.

 ‘Well, it’s a long story.”
 Ashik answered.